Unlike most therapists, I offer a 60 min hour (most do 50 min). $185/60 min; $145/45 min; $100/30 min sessions

-Depending on your current health insurance provider or employee benefit plan, it is possible for services to be covered in full or in part.
+Depending on your current health insurance provider’s out of network (OON) benefits or employee benefit plan, it is possible for services to be covered in full or (more likely) in part.
 Please contact your provider to verify how your plan compensates you for psychotherapy services.

 I’d recommend asking these questions to your insurance provider to help determine your benefits:

 - Does my health insurance plan include mental health benefits?

 - Do I have a deductible to meet before insurance will reimburse me?
 If so, what is it and have I met it yet?

 - Does my plan limit how many sessions per calendar year I can have?
 If so, what is the limit?

 - Do I need written approval from my primary care physician in order for services to be covered?

 I accept cash and all major credit cards including HSA cards as forms of payment.